Alaska Airlines Credit Cards

 Getting Rid of the Card

-You can cancel your card without losing your Alaska miles.
-They are treated like any other miles in your account.
+- You can cancel without worrying about losing your Alaska miles.
+Once you earn them, they are treated like any other miles in your Alaska Airlines account.
+Any unused companion certificates will also continue to be available in your account.

 blog comments powered by Disqus